Best of Alaska Fall Landscapes, Glaciers, & Moose Photo Tour 2022

 - American Airlines

-There is a shuttle service from the airport to the first night’s accommodations (at the Lakefront Anchorage).
-They provide shuttle service every half hour.
-Call them at 907.243.2300 when you arrive baggage claim so they can inform the driver and also guide you where to meet the shuttle.
+There is a shuttle service from the airport to the first night’s accommodations (at the Dimond Center Hotel).
+They provide 24-hour airport shuttle service.
+Call them at 907.770.5000 when you arrive baggage claim so they can inform the driver and also guide you where to meet the shuttle.

-Lakefront Anchorage is only 1.3 miles away from Ted Stevens Anchorage International Airport.
+Dimond Center Hotel is 5.6 miles away from Ted Stevens Anchorage International Airport.

 PHYSICAL REQUIREMENTS: Our moose photography sessions may require up to a 5 mile round trip hike with camera gear on cold and/or rainy mornings.
 Most of the trail is wide with a gentle grade but the hike also requires off trail sections (to get to where the moose are) on wet, uneven spongy terrain, or tall wet grasses and brush.
 Other parts of the tour including on tundra ridges via helicopter transport will require some hiking on uneven tundra and sloped terrain.
 There will be no technical hiking on this trip.
 Any glacier walking via helicopter access will be on flat ice covered in rock for traction.